trungnth/akde/README.md

 K(x) = (2\pi)^{-d/2} \exp\left(-\frac{\|x\|^2}{2}\right).
 $$

-Despite its utility, traditional KDE suffers from a major challenge: the scaling efficiently to high-dimensional datasets aka $\texttt{The curse of dimensionality}$.
+Despite its utility, traditional KDE suffers from a major challenge: the scaling efficiently to high-dimensional datasets aka **`The curse of dimensionality`**.
 The $\texttt{AKDE}$ method seeks to address these limitations by representing the density as a weighted sum of Gaussian components and refining the parameters of this mixture model iteratively using **Expectation-Maximization (EM) algorithm**.
 Unlike classical KDE, which evaluates kernel functions directly for all data points, the $\texttt{AKDE}$ method uses a subset of representative points to approximate the density, significantly reducing computational complexity for high-dimensional data.

 Given a dataset $X = \{x_1, x_2, \dots, x_n\}$ in $\mathbb{R}^d$, Gaussian Mixture Model models the density $f(x)$ of $X$ as a mixture of $K$ Gaussian components, expressed as: